How to File Taxes if You Work Remotely or Live in One State and Work in Another

 An important consideration when it comes to taxes and where you live

 There are a lot of reasons you might decide to live in one state but work in another.
-But it’s important to understand that doing so can affect your state taxes.
-That’s why it’s so important to work with a tax professional who understands the rules.
+But it can affect your state taxes, so it’s important to work with a tax professional who understands the current rules.
+Your Northwestern Mutual financial advisor can connect you with an expert in your area.
+They can also help you uncover opportunities and blind spots when it comes to your money—and suggest ways to protect it and help it grow.

 This publication is not intended as legal or tax advice.
 Consult with a tax professional for tax advice specific to your situation.